oscdoctest/Qi-Docs/docs/Qi_Streams.rst

 8. Cannot consist of only periods.

-**QiStream tags**

-QiStreams objects support a collection of strings called *Tags*.
-Tags allow you to augment a QiStream with additional information, making it easier to classify, identify, and search for individual streams.
-See `Searching for QiStreams <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for an example that shows how to create streams with tags.

 **QiStream metadata**

 The Metadata property provides the ability to store information about a stream using a key-value dictionary (specifically, ``IDictionary<string, object>``).
 QiStream Metadata property values are subject to *over-the-wire* serialization limitations.
 To ensure there is no loss of data fidelity, OSIsoft recommends that you test the value ranges of any type that you plan to use.